 In the early part of November the Indian summer generally commences, and then follows the loveliest portion of the season, which usually lasts about a fortnight.
 The weather is warm, the atmosphere hazy and calm, and every object appears to wear a tranquil and drowsy aspect.
 Then comes winter, generally ushered in by a soft, fleecy fall of snow, succeeded by days of extreme clearness, with a clear blue sky and invigorating atmosphere.
-In December the winter regularly sets in, and, until the end occasional snow-storms.
+In December the winter regularly sets in, and, until the end of March, the weather continues steady, with perhaps one thaw in January, and occasional snow-storms.
 The days are clear and bright, and the cold much softened by the brilliancy of the sun.